It’s vital to cultivate proactivity if you want to succeed at work and life.

-By developing a habit of proactivity, you show that you can handle more responsibility, are a good leader, and can achieve your goals.
+By developing a habit of proactivity, you show that you can handle more responsibility, be a good leader, and achieve your goals.

 Why Is It So Hard to Be Proactive?

-Even if you know the benefits of proactivity, it can be tough to switch from reactivity to proactivity.
+Even if you know the benefits of proactivity, it can be tough to embody.

-when things go wrong or when we’re not moving in the direction we want to move, it’s much easier to blame external people, events, or circumstances outside of our control.
+When things go wrong or when we're not moving in the direction we want to move, it's tempting to blame external people, events, or circumstances outside of our control.

 How to Be Proactive at Work and in Life